DAS Humanitarian Action

-The payment of the registration fees can be made in several installments.
+The payment of the registration fees can be made in several instalments.
 If registration fees are not paid before the beginning of the course, access to the programme will not be allowed.

 A limited number of scholarships - for tuition fees only - is available for this programme.

 At the end of the course, participants will have developed a critical understanding of contemporary humanitarian action informed by academic scholarship, which will enable them to become better informed, and more aware and effective humanitarian practitioners, more autonomous in their decisions.

 More specifically, at the end of this course, students will be able to:

 • Understand the politico-historical foundations of humanitarianism, the changing nature of humanitarian crises and the various forms of humanitarian action

 • Widen their conception of humanitarianism by acknowledging the existence of other philanthropic, charity and faith-based endeavours

 • Understand the ethical, normative and legal aspects of humanitarianism including the overlap between humanitarianism, militarism and sanctions

 • Identify the various actors of humanitarian action and understand the political economy of the field

 • Conceptualise humanitarianism as a distinct mode of governing and understand its link with border control policies and security regimes